algoyog/vedicnotes/anga/jyotisha/nakshatras.md

 >> For eg, if the moon is placed in naks which is owned by rahu.
 The person should look to go out to foreign.

+>> For eg. if moon is placed in moons naks.
+Take care of your family (home, work, etc)

 Lagna Nakshatra - How You/your mind reacts [Inside world].
 For eg, how will you react and you being differnt from Other presidents will be due to Lagna.

 Soorya Nakshatra - How you influence world affairs